BanfiTommasoFelice/APEI-RRTstar-PathPlanning/README.md

 - `datasets/`: Includes the maps used for testing and evaluation and also the code to genereate them.
 - `results/`: Holds the CSV files with numerical data and visual executions from the experiments.

-## Availability
-The datasets and results will be uploaded and made publicly available only after the acceptance of the paper at the 7th Iberian Robotics Conference (ROBOT 2024).
-Reviewers can access the repository during the review process, contact Tommaso Felice Banfi at [tommasofelice.banfi@mail.polimi.it](mailto:tommasofelice.banfi@mail.polimi.it).

 ## Authors
 - **Tommaso Felice Banfi** - Dept. of Electronics, Information and Bioengineering, Politecnico di Milano
   - Email: [tommasofelice.banfi@mail.polimi.it](mailto:tommasofelice.banfi@mail.polimi.it)